spotlightpa/poor-richard/content/news/2023-10-17-SPL_LOCAL_PENSIONS.md

 For two clients who explicitly requested he disclose the fees charged, the order alleged he negligently failed to disclose information about a type of compensation known as 12b-1 fees.
 The agency alleged William Vescio “excluded 12b-1 fees from all reports for a number of months” for a client that required quarterly fee reports.
 For another client, he “reported a purported total fee amount that failed to include 12b-1 fees,” the agency’s order said.

+The agency said 12b-1 fees vary by share class.
+Its order alleged he placed clients in a class of shares with higher 12b-1 fees and did not provide them the option of investing in a different class.

 In a written statement to Spotlight PA, William Vescio defended his practices and referred to the issue as an “Administrative oversight.”
 He said clients’ assets were held on a brokerage platform with a choice in how fees were structured, and each prospective client was sent a “proposal showing the fee calculations for both procedures.”

 William Vescio said, at the time of an SEC enforcement initiative, he believed the agency considered the following a violation: brokerage firms charging an upfront management fee while also having investments with additional 12b-1 fees.

 “Since that was not the case with my clients, I had no concern that I was in violation of any SEC orders,” he said.
+The agency’s order said his compensation consisted exclusively of 12b-1 fees, and he did not receive commissions for trades or investment advisory fees from clients.

-“In my experience over forty years managing public pension plans, my clients were not being charged more than industry standards in that the total fund fees covered custodial, trading and investment consulting costs.”
+“In my experience over forty years managing public pension plans, my clients were not being charged more than industry standards in that the total fund fees covered custodial, trading and investment consulting costs,” Vescio wrote.

 William Vescio said he agreed to the 2020 settlement after years of discussions and at the advice of his attorneys because of his age.
 In describing the settlement terms, he noted multiple items that were favorable to him.
-He emphasized that he neither admitted nor denied guilt in the settlement, and he described an agreement that “No intentional fraud charges will be alleged, negligence-based only.”
+He emphasized that he neither admitted nor denied guilt in the settlement.
+He also described the agreement as providing that “No intentional fraud charges will be alleged” and that the alleged charges would be “negligence-based only.”
 The order also didn’t bar or suspend him from working as an investment adviser.

 An attorney for William Vescio, John Caputo, told Spotlight PA that his client was not in a category of financial representatives who were “double dipping” by, for instance, receiving both 12b-1 fees and management fees for investments.